HossBigft/ror2modded/ModdedROR2/BepInEx/plugins/Thrayonlosa-Magrider/README.md

 - Holding down jump will apply a force and torque in the world vertical direction.
 - Useful for deflipping or scalling vertical walls.
 - Jump force scales with Hopoo Feathers, torque scales with Wax Quails.
+- Having Headstompers will give a jump boost while grounded

 ## Other
-- If you are vulnerable to motion sickness turning off third person camera roll might help
 - The secondary toggles between first-person mode.
 Can be changed to be while held in config.
-- Pressing by default x will sound a horn
+- Bonuses to secondary stock will increase maximum fuel, but not the amount recovered by Recharge
 - Theres a mechanic that will try to keep the Magrider sticked to vertical walls that it is hovering against.
 - The character has flat armor plating (same mechanic as Repulsion Plate) equal to 2 + 0.4 * level to help deal with light multi attacks
-- Collision against enemies will deal damage and knockback to them.
+- Will automatically sprint when doing forward thrust
+- Pressing by default x will sound a horn

+## Notes
+- If you are vulnerable to motion sickness turning off third person camera roll might help
 - Has functional AI.
 - The character is of around medium strength compared to the vanilla survivors.
 - Config can be reloaded ingame with the *magriderreloadconfig* command.
 - Has Risk of Options support
-- Will automatically sprint when doing forward thrust
 - The Magrider is of the famous and well renowned game, planetside.